richchapler/AzureSolutionsDocumentation/docs/_wip_Data_Governance_PurviewAssetInventory.md

 -----

-### Exercise 4: Use Logic App to iteratively query Purview and write results to Azure Blob Storage
+### Exercise 4: Automate Process
-In this exercise, we will LOREM IPSUM.
+In this exercise, we will use an Azure Logic App to iteratively query Purview and write results to Azure Blob Storage.

 ### Step 1: Create Workflow and Add Trigger